MeirBenYair/Corona-Project/README.md

 * MS SQL

 ## Data Sources
+I used three csv for the projec:-

+* time_series_covid19_confirmed_global.csv
+* time_series_covid19_deaths_global.csv
+* time_series_covid19_recovered_global.csv

+All three are taken from:
 [github link](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series)

-## Power Bi
+# Power Bi
-The Power Bi project takes live data on covid 19, and analyzes and presents them.
+##### The Power Bi project takes live data on covid 19, and analyzes and presents them.
+It contains the files from above.
-It's contain 3 csv files: Confirmed Cases, Deaths, and Recovered.You can download the power bi and conitent files and open it on your own computer.
+You can download the power bi file and open it on your own computer.

+## Steps in project execution
+### Step number one:
+Was the ETL process that done in Power Query Editor in Power BI. extracted the database From the source above.I cleaned up the information and removed, among other things, columns that were not relevant to the data analysis.I added to each table a column called Status.
+I connected the three tables.
+To create the fact table.
+And I connected the keys from the other tables to it.
+Another sub-step within the ETL process was the creation of a DIM DATE table as a separate date table.

 ### The First page:
 shows General data of the corona virus from around the world, or by specific countries.
 By cumulative date and daily date.